EsraaMadi/Fewshot-text-classification-pipeline/README.md

 These results indicate that this pipeline can effectively categorize text data with high accuracy, even with the subtle nuances present in restaurant reviews.

 ## What Next?
-- [ ] Fix bugs in in the active learning approach for updating the few-shot model with newly labeled data.
+- [ ] Fix bugs in the active learning approach for updating the few-shot model with newly labeled data.